 We use LGBT and queer in this article as an umbrella term for the entire community.

 Watch Coming Out Videos and Read Coming Out Stories

-On Youtube, you can find many coming out videos.
-A gay couple friends of ours actually met because of their coming out videos!
+On Youtube, you can find many coming-out videos.
+A married gay couple who are friends of ours actually met because of their coming out videos!

 On Tik Tok, there is a lot (really a lot) of coming out content.
 With dos and don’ts, and with a lot of humor.